 |Hasandede Siyahi||red||Hasandede, Hasandede Noir||?|

 |Horozkarasi||red||Horoz Karasi, Khorozkarassi, Kilis Karasi||?|

 |Yapincak||White||Erkek Yapincak, Kinali Yapincak, Yapakak||?|

-The Multi Mey Icki Sanay (former state enterprise Tekel ) produces or distributes a large part of the spirits and wines (since 2011 in possession of Diageo ).
-Further production companies are Diren, Doluca, Karmen, Taskobirlik and Kavaklidere produced.
-Among the best known brand wines count the red wines Buzbag, Villa Neva and yakut as well as the white wines Cankaya, Thrakya (Sémillon) and Villa Doluca (Sultaniye and Sémillon).
-But the most important alcoholic beverage is made from dried grapes (almost exclusively from Tekel) Raki, the anise is added.
+The Multi Mey Icki Sanay (former state company Tekel ) produces or sells most of the spirits and wines (owned by Diageo ).
+Other production companies are Diren, Doluca, Karmen, Taskobirlik and Kavaklidere produced.
+The most famous brand wines count the red wines Buzbag, Villa Neva and yakut as well as the white wines Cankaya, Thrakya (Sémillon) and Villa Doluca (Sultaniye and Sémillon).
+The most important alcoholic drink, however, is that made from dried grapes (almost exclusively from Tekel) Raki, the anise is added.
 The annual per capita consumption of wine is less than one liter.
-Great efforts are made to join the Western Quality Standard.
+Great efforts are being made to follow the western quality standard.